Create an application

 }

 Now we have successfully created an application for automated transfer of ERC-20 tokens checking all the specifications we wanted.
 By supporting any execution module and fee module, users can make both single scheduled and recurring jobs performing ERC-20 transfers using their own preferred fee structure.
-The rest of the EES system will take care of the rest and make sure the jobs get executed.
+The EES protocol will take care of the rest and make sure the jobs get executed.
 Because we keep the set of supported execution modules modifiable, we can progressively support new execution modules with time.

 Last updated